dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Sometimes you may want to call `Foo::Concrete()` instead of `MockFoo::Concrete()`.
-Perhaps you want to do it as part of a stub action, or perhaps your test doesn't need to mock `Concrete()` at all (but it would be oh-so painful to have to define a new mock class whenever you don't need to mock one of its methods).
+Perhaps you want to do it as part of a stub action, or perhaps your test doesn'type need to mock `Concrete()` at all (but it would be oh-so painful to have to define a new mock class whenever you don'type need to mock one of its methods).

 You can call `Foo::Concrete()` inside an action by: